matt-cha/ajax-project/README.md

 - User can view village that has the list and a background of the island
 - User can remove villagers
 - User can play background music
+- User can change the background's time of day and weather based on the game
-- User can choose background music based on time of day and weather
+- User can change the music according to the specific set of music played during the specific time of day and weather
 - User can switch to a dark mode